What's the difference between speaking and being heard?

 - Impact.
 Nothing matches the effect of being able to hold something in your hands, compared to just viewing it on a screen.

 - Emotional power.
 The same study mentioned above also noted an increased emotional impact.
-The study noted physical ads caused greater activity in areas of the brain associated with value and desire.
+The study noted physical ads caused greater activity in areas of the brain associated with value and desire—essential factors in engaging with current clients.

 - Motivating power.
 Another study showed that reading something physical has also been shown to motivate readers to action better than digital ads.